oracle/graal/substratevm/README.md

 ```
 xcode-select --install
 ```

-If necessary, you can still build a native image that will not depend on C Libraries on the machine(s) to be run on.
-With the `--static` option all bits of a C library get embedded into the image.
-In this case, the image size gets bigger and certain C library features may not work.

 #### Prerequisites for Using Native Image on Windows
 To make use of Native Image on Windows, follow the further recommendations.
 The